kitpao/rails_tennis_articles_page_with_design/README.md

 - Use ActiveRecord validations
 - Deploys to Heroku

+Outside requirements feature:
+- The webpage is responsive

 ### Built With
 The project was developed using the following technologies:
 - [RUBY](https://www.ruby-lang.org/es/)